turing-tech/MaterialScrollBar/README.md

 # MaterialScrollBar

 An Android library that brings the Material Design 5.1 scrollbar to pre-5.1 devices.
-Designed for recyclerViews.
+Designed for Android's 'recyclerView'.

 Go see the wiki!